HoGentTIN/linux-training-hogent/modules/apache/030_apache_theory.md

 Or verify that apache is running by opening a web browser, and browse to the ip-address of your server.
 An Apache test page should be shown.

-You can do the following to quickly avoid the \'could not reliably determine the fqdn\' message when restarting apache.
+You can do the following to quickly avoid the 'could not reliably determine the fqdn' message when restarting apache.

     root@linux:~# echo ServerName debian10 >> /etc/apache2/apache2.conf
     root@linux:~# service apache2 restart